Białystok Voivodeship (1919–1939)

 Białystok Voivodeship (Województwo białostockie) was an administrative unit of interwar Poland (1918–1939).
 The province's capital and its biggest city was Białystok with a population of over 91,000 people.
+The voivodeship reached an area of 32,518 km2 and became the second largest voivodeship of the Second Polish Republic, after Polesie.
 Following the Nazi German and the Soviet invasion of Poland, the Voivodeship was occupied by both invading armies and divided according to Nazi-Soviet boundary treaty.